Trilarion/opensourcegames/entries/brogue.md

 # Brogue

-_Brogue is a traditional roguelike game inspired from the original Rogue.
+_Traditional roguelike game inspired from the original Rogue.
 Your quest is to find the Amulet of Yendor._

 - Home: http://sites.google.com/site/broguegame/, https://brogue.fandom.com/wiki/Brogue_Wiki
 - State: mature